City Across the River

-City Across the River is a 1949 American film noir crime film directed by Maxwell Shane and starring Stephen McNally, Thelma Ritter, Sue England, Barbara Whiting, Luis Van Rooten and Jeff Corey.
+City Across the River is a 1949 American film noir crime film directed by Maxwell Shane and starring Stephen McNally, with Sue England and Barbara Whiting in principal support.
 The screenplay is based on the novel The Amboy Dukes by Irving Shulman.

 The film is the credited screen debut of Tony Curtis (billed onscreen as "Anthony Curtis").

 Plot

 Two members of a tough Brooklyn street gang accidentally kill one of their teachers.

 Frank Cusack is a leading member of the Amboy Dukes teenage gang based in a slum-ridden area of Brooklyn.
 His activities with the gang ultimately lead from vandalism and hooliganism to complicity in the murder of a school teacher.
 His hopes—and those of his parents—for an escape from the bleakness of slum life are dashed by circumstance and by his willingness to accept the gang code of not informing to the police.

-Summary

-The film possibly makes a more convincing impact due to its lack of big stars.
-The roles are filled mainly by unrecognizable or relatively new actors.
-Most importantly, the film emphasizes the terrible consequences for the parents and sister of the son - sixteen year old Frank - who engages in acts which are initially thoughtless and finally criminal.

-The parents, especially the mother (Thelma Ritter), are shown as decent, thoughtful working-class people.
-They devote their efforts, giving up personal dreams in the process, to provide for their children as best they can.
-They emphasize ideals and behavior that will enable Frank and his sister to rise out of the tenements.
-It is tragic irony that these efforts mean that neither parent is able to be home very often, so Frank is largely unsupervised and lacks consistent guidance.

-Although the film does suggest that lack of parental supervision is a reason for juvenile delinquency, it squarely pins the blame on living conditions as the chief cause: squalid and unhygienic surroundings, run-down tenements, cramped living space, overcrowding.
-The moods of frustration and hopelessness created by such an environment, the movie insists, are also prime contributors to juvenile delinquency.
-City Across the River highlights Frank's parents' contention that a good education for their children is the best way to lift the next generation from a sordid and dangerous environment.